SJ-31/Sporothrix-annotation/README.md

 - **Input:**
   - Cleaned reads (after trimming and filtering as in genome assembly)
   - Reference sequence GCF_000961545.1
-- The variant calling steps are identical to that of Khalfan (2020)'s [implementation](https://gencore.bio.nyu.edu/variant-calling-pipeline-gatk4/Khalfan), with covariate analysis disabled (due to an R bug) and updated from the DSL 1 (which is deprecated in the most recent version of Nextflow) to DSL 2
+- The variant calling steps are identical to that of Khalfan (2020)'s [implementation](https://gencore.bio.nyu.edu/variant-calling-pipeline-gatk4/Khalfan) (an explanation can be found in the link), with covariate analysis disabled (due to an R bug) and updated from the DSL 1 (which is deprecated in the most recent version of Nextflow) to DSL 2
   - The short reads were aligned to the reference sequence
 - **Output:** vcf files for each sample
 - Genes of interest were first identified by manually cross-referencing BUSCO output with the GCF_000961545.1 gff file